Quincy1994/smp2018/README.md

 </br> We use `model` to create the architectures of models, and use `train` to train them

 ## 4.Ensemble
-</br> We use LightGBM for ensemble combined 12 models and extra statistical features, which is in ensemble, more details seen in https://github.com/TFknight/SMP-2018-Ensemble-Guide
+</br> We use LightGBM for ensemble combined 12 models and extra statistical features, which is in `ensemble`, more details seen in https://github.com/TFknight/SMP-2018-Ensemble-Guide
 </br> In test dataset, we only adopt a simple but efficient voting mechanism for ensembling, which is in `evaluate/predict`